Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Stunting Decisive Strikes

-If the Player stunts during a Decisive Strike, they may choose to take a Maneuver Stunt Effect on their Accuracy roll ***or*** they may try to get a Decisive Strike Stunt Effect.
+If the Player stunts during a Decisive Strike, they gain +2 dice to their Accuracy Roll, and they have access to more powerful **Decisive Stunt Effects.**

-The stunt effect difficulty for Maneuver difficulty effects are based on the Accuracy roll, wheras Decisive Strike difficulties are based on the Damage roll.

-Regardless, the +2 dice is applied to the Accuracy Roll.
+These Stunt Effects have a higher bar to clear, and the difficulty is based around the *Damage Roll*.

 <table>
 <tbody>